REESELAW BLOG

-After the Separation: Tips for Making a healthy new Family Unit
+After the Separation: Tips for Making a Healthy New Family Unit

 When parents split up, children are forced out of the lives they know into unknown territory.
 No matter the level of acrimony, this transition is difficult, and often traumatic.
-While each family is different, and many factors can impact how children survive and thrive this major change, parents can take some specific steps to ease the kids into a new normal.
+While each family is different, and many factors can impact how children survive and thrive with this major change, parents can take some specific steps to ease the kids into a new normal.

 Find Activities to do Together